-This wonderful recipe for Creole Tomatoes Okra and Rice contains sweet juicy ripe Creole Tomatoes along with Okra, and can be served in many ways.
+This wonderful recipe for Creole Tomatoes Okra and Rice contains sweet juicy ripe Creole Tomatoes along with Okra and can be served in many ways.
 It can be used as a side dish to compliment your meal or as a main dish.
 Creole Tomatoes Okra and Rice contains Andouille Sausage and bacon drippings.

 Creole Tomatoes Okra and Rice

-- 1/2 cup onion, chopped
+- ½ cup onion chopped

-- 1 tablespoon fresh garlic, minced
+- 1 tablespoon fresh garlic minced

-- 2 tablespoons cayenne peppers, minced
+- 2 tablespoon cayenne peppers minced

-- 1 cup cooked Andouille Sausage , finely chopped
+- 1 cup cooked Andouille sausage finely chopped

 - 2 tablespoons white wine

-- 4 Cups fresh Okra, washed trimmed and cut into pieces
+- 4 Cups fresh okra washed trimmed and cut into pieces

-- 3 Cups fresh Creole Heirloom Tomatoes, diced
+- 3 Cups fresh Creole heirloom tomatoes diced

 - 2 teaspoons fresh parsley

-- 2 teaspoons fresh thyme, chopped
+- 2 teaspoons fresh thyme chopped

-- 1 teaspoons fresh basil, chopped
+- 1 teaspoon fresh basil chopped

-- 1 teaspoon Creole Spice blend, your brand
+- 1 teaspoon Creole Spice blend your brand

-- Kosher salt, to taste
+- Kosher salt to taste

-- fresh ground pepper, to taste
+- fresh ground pepper to taste

-- hot sauce, your brand
+- hot sauce your brand

-- 1/4 cup green Onions, thinly sliced
+- ¼ cup green onions thinly sliced

-- 2-4 cups white rice, cooked
+- 2-4 cups white rice cooked

 - In a large, deep skillet heat bacon grease or olive oil.

-- Add Andouille Sausage, white wine, Heirloom tomatoes, fresh parsley, thyme, basil, creole spice blend, kosher salt and pepper.
+- Add Andouille Sausage, white wine, Heirloom tomatoes, fresh parsley, thyme, basil, creole spice blend, kosher salt, and pepper.

-- Cook about 15 minutes on low heat before adding fresh okra.
+- Cook about 20 minutes on low heat before adding fresh okra.

-- Cook for about 3-6 minutes.
+- Cook for about 6 minutes.
 (I cook mine about 3 minutes, as I like my Okra still firm) Either serve over white rice or mix into resembling ours pictured above.

 - Top with green onions and hot sauce if desired.

 - It is recommended not to use frozen okra or canned tomatoes.
 However if you find yourself in a bind, I recommend using San Marzano canned diced tomatoes.
 If you need to use frozen okra, add at the end just long enough to warm through, about 1 minute.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020-2013 unauthorized use and/or duplication of content/ material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.